contactandyc/another-c-library/7_allocator.md

 ...
 ```

-This feature alone is extremely valuable when working with a large code base.
+This feature alone is extremely valuable when working with a large codebase.
 It takes longer to write each line of code, but the reader can easily find every line of code where the object is used.
 This makes it easier to find example code and to build upon the work of others.

 # A Quick Recap